- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
-We discount the terminal cash flows to today's value at a cost of equity of 7.4%.
+We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 1.9%.
+We discount the terminal cash flows to today's value at a cost of equity of 6.0%.

 The calculation above is very dependent on two assumptions.
 The first is the discount rate and the other is the cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Taylor Devices as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.4%, which is based on a levered beta of 1.027.
+In this calculation we've used 6.0%, which is based on a levered beta of 0.960.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Risks: For example, we've discovered 3 warning signs for Taylor Devices (1 is a bit concerning!) that you should be aware of before investing here.
+Risks: Case in point, we've spotted 4 warning signs for Taylor Devices you should be aware of, and 1 of them is significant.

 Other Solid Businesses: Low debt, high returns on equity and good past performance are fundamental to a strong business.
 Why not explore our interactive list of stocks with solid business fundamentals to see if there are other companies you may not have considered!